suitangi/Befuddle/README.md

 ### Misc/Bugs
 -   Better daily share copy pasta/discord spoilers mode
--   Script cleanup, especially the loads of strings
 -   Easter eggs

 ### Options menu:
 -   Discord Spoilers for guesses

 # Stretch:
--   Discord integration and bot
+-   Discord bot integration
+-   Global stats

 # Special Thanks
 For beta testing and for helping conceptualize the idea, the one an only [G-Jayakar](https://github.com/G-Jayakar).